Meet the Distiller

-GG: You’ve launched a London Dry Gin in India – how successful has it been?
+THE GIN GUILD: You’ve launched a London Dry Gin in India – how successful has it been?

-Anand Virmani: We launched GREATER THAN, our London Dry Gin recently and it has created real excitement - clearly there were enough people waiting for an Indian Craft Gin.
+ANAND VIRMANI: We launched GREATER THAN, our London Dry Gin recently and it has created real excitement – clearly there were enough people waiting for an Indian Craft Gin.
 It is available in Goa currently and will be in Bangalore and Mumbai very shortly.

-GG: And you're about to launch a gin containing Himalayan juniper and other locally-sourced botanicals – what challenges have you faced sourcing local ingredients?
+THE GIN GUILD: And you’re about to launch a gin containing Himalayan juniper and other locally-sourced botanicals – what challenges have you faced sourcing local ingredients?

-Anand Virmani: Our premium contemporary gin is called HAPUSA, and uses Himalayan Juniper along with other botanicals native to India.
+ANAND VIRMANI: Our premium contemporary gin is called HAPUSA, and uses Himalayan Juniper along with other botanicals native to India.